 South Carolina recognizes adultery as a fault ground for divorce under S.C.
 Code § 20-3-10, and an infidelity clause prenup in South Carolina can impose significant financial consequences on a cheating spouse, including a complete bar from alimony under S.C.
 Code § 20-3-130.
-Unlike California and other no-fault-only states that routinely void adultery penalties as against public policy, South Carolina courts have upheld prenuptial agreements that modify spousal support based on marital misconduct.
+Unlike California and other no-fault and fault grounds states that routinely void adultery penalties as against public policy, South Carolina courts have upheld prenuptial agreements that modify spousal support based on marital misconduct.
 A properly drafted cheating prenup penalty must be proportional, clearly defined, and executed with separate legal counsel for each party as required by S.C.
 Code § 20-3-630(4).
 When combined with South Carolina's statutory adultery bar on alimony, an infidelity clause prenup provides powerful protection for the faithful spouse while creating substantial financial risk for any party who commits adultery before the divorce cutoff date.

 | Key Facts | Details |